-Average annual household consumption in Europe is 3500kWh, resulting in an average power usage of 400 W and an average current of 1.74 A at 230 V. According to $MEErP^{16}$ the average floor area for existing residential dwellings (year 2010) is 90 m2 and 110 m2 for new residential dwellings.
+Average annual household consumption in Europe is 3500 kWh, resulting in an average power usage of 400 W and an average current of 1.74 A at 230 V. According to Entranze the average floor area for a residential dwelling is about $84 \text{ m}^2$ .

 The assumed residential model consists of one level 1 circuit (RESL1), 2 lighting (RESL2L), 2 socket-outlet (RESL2S) and 2 dedicated circuits (RESL2D).
-The length of

-13 http://ec.europa.eu/enterprise/policies/sustainable-business/ecodesign/product-groups/
+The length of the circuits in the model is about 30 m for the cat 1 circuit and 17 to 20 m for the other circuits.
+The total amount of conductor material (copper) used in this model is 25 http://ec.europa.eu/enterprise/policies/sustainable-business/ecodesign/product-groups/